chrissoncrant/blog-website-1/README.md

-# My Portfolio
+# My Blog

-This is a starting point for a portfolio
+This is a full-stack website utilizing Nodejs for a blog.